 One of the many faces of nouvelle vague and considered the French James Dean, Alain Delon made his name through the history of cinema among great directors such as Michelangelo Antonioni, Jean-Pierre Melville, and Luchino Visconti.
 Considered one of my favorite actors ever, I’ve decided to make a list of 10 great performances of his 10 best films after watching another of his many works.

 Le Samourai (1967) by Jean-Pierre Melville

 Alain Delon’s most notorious film is probably the best of his career.
 His amazing performance is not only brilliant but the persona he creates on this modern neo-noir made him an international sex symbol and even ended up being the name of a fragrance.
 The concept of the true gentlemen was retransformed with Le Samourai, and Jean-Pierre Melville helps to create this image by making an extremely sophisticated film with minimalistic elements, almost no dialogue, an amazing cinematography and the use of jazz as the soundtrack, retransforming the French Noir genre and Delon’s career.
 Nothing gets cooler than Alain Delon in Le Samourai.

 Purple Noon (1960) by René Clément

 The movie that set Delon’s career, Purple Noon is probably my favorite film from the French actor.
-Despite being amazing as it is, Delon’s performance is beautiful and quite interesting by playing Tom Ripley, a man of many faces who ends up stealing someone’s identity and has to deal with the consequences of his acts.
+Despite being amazing as it is, Delon’s performance is beautiful and quite interesting for playing Tom Ripley, a man of many faces who ends up stealing someone’s identity and has to deal with the consequences of his acts.
 René Clément creates a beautiful and poetic movie based on the novel by Patricia Highsmith with very elegant clothes and impeccable cinematography, transforming this film into a hypnotic tale of a sociopath that you won’t be able to turn your off from the screen.